umutkeremzengin/DSA210_PROJECT/README.md

-# 📊 Physical vs. Digital Activity: A Correlation Analysis
+# 📊 Step Count vs. Instagram and TikTok Activity: A Correlation Analysis

 ## **Motivation**
 Physical activity and digital habits are integral parts of modern life, often influencing each other.
-With the increasing use of social media platforms like Instagram and TikTok, understanding how screen time affects daily movement is essential for promoting a balanced lifestyle.
+This analysis investigates the relationship between social media engagement and physical activity patterns.
+By examining data from Instagram and TikTok alongside daily step counts, the project uncovers insights into how digital activity influences physical activity.

-This project explores the relationship between my daily step count and Instagram/TikTok activity.
-Are they negatively correlated, positively correlated, or unrelated?
-By analyzing this relationship, I aim to gain insights into how my social media usage impacts my physical activity and vice versa.
+The hypothesis driving this exploration is that an increase in social media likes correlates with a reduction in physical activity, measured through daily steps.

 🔗 **You can explore the project in detail on my website:** [Project Website](https://dsa-210-project.vercel.app/)